 Shock is involved and that takes a little recovery time.
 The grief process is revisited yet again.

-Little by little you will begin to feel better.
+Little by little I will begin to feel better.
 A small decision will be made that is a catalyst for a larger change.
-Before you know it you’ll be on a journey towards a new norm.
+Before I know it I’ll be on a journey towards a new norm.